Attn: Internet Sleuths, Can You Solve the Case of the Sealed Envelope?

 Nonetheless, as the Tennessee Court of Criminal Appeals concluded:

 - We are left with evidence that a sealed manila envelope, which was approximately one-half-inch thick and had a yellow note with language that it should not be turned over to the defense, was discovered in the State’s file and that the sealed envelope went missing from the State’s file while in the State’s possession without the State ever revealing the contents of the envelope to the Petitioner or the post-conviction court.

 However, the Petitioner bears the burden of proof in this post-conviction case.
 Through absolutely no fault of the Petitioner or his post-conviction counsel, there is no evidence that any Brady material was inside the now missing sealed envelope.
 Accordingly, we must conclude that the Petitioner is not entitled to relief.

 BUT what happened to it?
-And more importantly, what did it contain so important that it warranted hiding it for almost two years and then destroying it altogether?
+And more importantly, what did it contain so important that it warranted hiding it for almost two more years and then it vanishing altogether?
 We are supplying all of the Tennessee Court of Criminal Appeals sections dealing with the envelope so that you can have a bird's eye view of the inconsistencies prosecutors had to advance and that the all White courts accepted to keep this one big secret.

 We would love to hear your thoughts on who's lying about the envelope as well as if you can figure out its contents and where it went.